-Readers, what are your thoughts on the killing of Osama Bin Laden?
+Readers, what are your thoughts on the killing of Bin Laden?
 Do you feel safer as an American traveling the world now?
 Will there be retaliation and a never ending cycle of hatred and suffering?
-How do we know if Obama is really dead?
+How do we know if Osama is really dead?

 - The People Asked To Get ROCKED & A Boulder Drops On Their Heads

 - Someone Always Farts In A Crowd: Moral Hazard Is Normal

 - Taxing All Big Banks Is A Double Standard And Is Unconstitutional

 - Book Review: “America, Welcome To The Poorhouse”